seekrtech/Calf-JsBridge/docs/webview.md

 ## Usage

 `WebView` is a view that adapts to the platform it is running on.
-It is a wrapper around `WebView` on Android, `WKWebView` on iOS and JavaFX `WebView` on Desktop.
+It is a wrapper around `WebView` on Android and `WKWebView` on iOS.

 | Android                                         | iOS                                     |
 |-------------------------------------------------|-----------------------------------------|